Last updated: 14 October 2022

 To whom do we disclose your personal information

-- Our employees, related bodies corporate and consultants
+- Our employees, related bodies corporate and consultants, or any person who holds a direct or indirect interest in us

 - Third party suppliers and service providers (including providers for the operation of our websites and/or our business or in connection with providing our products and services to you)